 Stephen Barrett, M.D.

-Contact Reflex Analysis (CRA) is an elaborate pseudoscientific system whose co-developer and leading proponent, Dick A. Versendaal, D.C., practiced for many years in Holland, Michigan and now marketing seminars and products through CRA Wellness in Jenison, Michigan.
-Versendaal has been licensed in Michigan since 1961.
+Contact Reflex Analysis (CRA) is an elaborate pseudoscientific system whose co-developer and leading proponent, Dick A. Versendaal D.C.
+(1937-2014), practiced for many years in Holland, Michigan and now marketing seminars and products through CRA Wellness in Jenison, Michigan.
+Versendaal became licensed in Michigan in 1961.
 This article is based on an analysis of publications and videotapes that I collected during the 1990s and a recent visit to the CRA Wellness Web site.
 According to Versendaal:

 Research has proven the human body to be like a computer, made up of the brain (electrical generator and memory bank) and thousands of miles of electrical wires called nerves.
 These nerves connect every organ, gland and tissue of the body.
 These nerves also connect with "fuses" or "breaker switches" called contact reflexes.
 By contacting these reflexes, using the body's muscular system as an indicator, we are able to monitor the function of body systems.

 The CRA Wellness site states that CRA works by detecting and correcting what Versendaal calls "energy imbalances":